zaRizk7/sklearn-transductive/README.md

 Utilities that extend scikit-learn with a focus on transductive learning and domain adaptation workflows.

 The project mirrors the public scikit-learn API whenever possible so that your existing estimators, pipelines, and model selection routines keep working.
-Extra utilities such as an Optuna-backed search CV, harmonization helpers, and targeted cross-validation strategies are layered on top to make domain adaptation experiments easier to run.
+Extra utilities such as an search CV, harmonization helpers, and targeted cross-validation strategies are layered on top to make domain adaptation experiments easier to run.

 ## Installation